facebook

 • Where will you place the chair?
 Think about the size and shape of the space, measure the room, and double-check the dimensions of your chair before you buy.

 • Why are you drawn to specific designs?
-What's most important to you; comfort, style, material?
+What's most important to you; comfort level, style, material?

 • What is the purpose of the chair?
 If you want to snuggle up with a good book, you might want a different chair than if you simply want to add a pop of color.